FarmBot-Docs/farmbot-genesis/v1.0/FarmBot-Genesis-V1.0/mods-and-add-ons/take-time-lapse-plant-photography.md

 ---
 title: "Take Time Lapse Plant Photography"
 slug: "take-time-lapse-plant-photography"
-excerpt: "DIY instructions for using FarmBot to control camera equipment for time lapse photography of your plants growing"
+description: "DIY instructions for using FarmBot to control camera equipment for time lapse photography of your plants growing"
 ---

 * toc